fastify/fastify-autoload/README.md

   ## Autohooks:

   The autohooks functionality provides several options for automatically embedding hooks, decorators, etc... to your routes.
-The default behaviour of `autoHooks: true` will apply the `autohooks.js` plugin only to the contents of the folder containing the file.
+The default behaviour of `autoHooks: true` is to apply the `autohooks.js` plugin only to the contents of the folder containing the file.
+CJS and ESM `autohook` formats are supported.

   The `cascadeHooks: true` option allows hooks to apply to the current folder and all subsequent children, with any new `autohooks.js` files being applied cumulatively.
 The `overwriteHooks: true` option will re-start the cascade any time a new `autohooks.js` file is encountered.